Non-profits we Support

 The Access Fund is the main non-profit advocate for gaining and maintaining access to climbing areas in the United States.
 The Access Fund works to improve relationships between the climbing community and a broad range of stake holders through climbing policy and advocacy, land acquisition and protection, stewardship and conservation, local support, and education.

 Leave No Trace Center for Outdoor Ethics (LNT) teaches people of all ages how to enjoy the outdoors responsibly, and is the most widely accepted outdoor ethics program used on public lands.
 By creating and spreading principles of minimum impact via workshops, school outreach, community initiatives and publications, LNT increase awareness of human impacts on recreation areas and promotes better care of these areas.
 LNT has created helpful guidelines specific to most popular outdoor sports, including climbing-specific recommendations for minimizing impact.
+Organizations may support Leave No Trace by becoming a partner.

 As the gateway community to Devils Lake State Park, Baraboo provides climbers essential resources like grocery stores, coffee shops, gear retailers, restaurants, and overnight accommodations.
 Like any small town, Baraboo strives to create a rich, vibrant environment for visitors that supports the health of the local economy.
 Please support Baraboo businesses by providing your patronage and enjoying the great services available locally.